Carreau/jupyter-book/thethingsyoucantgoogle.md

 var that = this;
 ```

-This, or should I say that, is often confusing for the newcomer, especially if he or she comes from a Python background.
+This, or should I say that, is often confusing for the newcomer, especially if they come from a Python background.
 The reason is simple: the parallel is easy between `self` and `this`.
-Though, as Javascript is prototype based and does not really have the notion of objects like python, `this` does often not refer to what the experienced Pythonista thinks is current object.
+Though, as Javascript is prototype based and does not really have the notion of objects like python, `this` does often not refer to what the experienced Pythonista thinks is the current object.

 In Javascript, there is no real difference between objects and functions.
-When the programmer mimics the class inheritance and believes that he is actually creating methods on a class for which `this` will refer to the current object, he is mistaken.
+When the programmer mimics the class inheritance and believes that they are actually creating methods on a class for which `this` will refer to the current object, he is mistaken.
 The keyword `this` always refers to the current context the object is in, which by default is the **current function**.

-Let's take for example the following piece of code, that could be thought of as the `execute` method of a cell :
+Let's take for example the following piece of code, that could be thought of as the `execute` method of a cell:

 ```javascript`